-- Collected and normalized data previously trapped in 20+ types of legacy assets
+- Data was trapped in a variety of 20+ types of legacy assets

-- Rapid deployment to 20 plants in the first year
+- Deployed rapidly to 20 plants in the first year and integrated with MES and Historian

 Saint Gobain Sekurit, a division of Saint-Gobain, has been a leader in automotive glazing for more than 80 years.
 Sekurit has 16,000 employees and 39 highly automated plants worldwide.
 Their Industry 4.0 strategy is to “transform its shop floors into a digital workplace and generalize a data-driven approach,” according to Sebastien Thuillier, digital transformation program manager at Saint-Gobain Sekurit.